kubb-labs/kubb/docs/plugins/plugin-redoc/index.md

 ### output
 #### output.path

-Output for the generated doc, [https://redocly.com/](https://redocly.com/) is being used for the generation.
+Output for the generated doc.
+For the generation we are using [https://redocly.com/](https://redocly.com/).

 |           |                |
 |----------:|:---------------|